 Our Verdict

-The Hill’s Prescription Diet dry product range is made up of 24 recipes with ratings varying from 2 to 2.5 stars.
-The average rating of the whole range is 2-stars.
+The Hill’s Prescription Diet dry product range is made up of 24 recipes which are not rated due to their intentional therapeutic design.

 This product is tailored to meet a cat’s individual needs, particularly if they have a health condition and need a specialized diet to support therapeutic care.